flant/shell-operator/BINDING_VALIDATING.md

 This binding transforms a hook into a handler for ValidatingWebhookConfiguration.
 The Shell-operator creates ValidatingWebhookConfiguration, starts HTTPS server, and runs hooks to handle [AdmissionReview requests](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#request).

+> Note: shell-operator use `admissionregistration.k8s.io/v1`, so Kubernetes 1.16+ is needed.

 ## Syntax

 ```yaml